Boost converter

-A boost converter (step-up converter) is a DC-to-DC power converter that steps up voltage (while stepping down current) from its input (supply) to its output (load).
-It is a class of switched-mode power supply (SMPS) containing at least two semiconductors (a diode and a transistor) and at least one energy storage element: a capacitor, inductor, or the two in combination.
+A boost converter or step-up converter is a DC-to-DC converter that increases voltage, while decreasing current, from its input (supply) to its output (load).

+It is a class of switched-mode power supply (SMPS) containing at least two semiconductors, a diode and a transistor, and at least one energy storage element: a capacitor, inductor, or the two in combination.
 To reduce voltage ripple, filters made of capacitors (sometimes in combination with inductors) are normally added to such a converter's output (load-side filter) and input (supply-side filter).

 Overview

 Power for the boost converter can come from any suitable DC source, such as batteries, solar panels, rectifiers, and DC generators.
 A process that changes one DC voltage to a different DC voltage is called DC to DC conversion.
 A boost converter is a DC to DC converter with an output voltage greater than the source voltage.
 A boost converter is sometimes called a step-up converter since it "steps up" the source voltage.
 Since power ($P = U \cdot I$) must be conserved, the output current is lower than the source current.